 The blades can be used for thick and woodier growth, such as brambles or bushes, so it’s a multipurpose tool that is ideal for a range of maintenance jobs in the garden.
 A padded handle is designed to offset some of the heavier vibrations that the large engine produces, while also offsetting the weight.

-Speaking of the weight, at 9.6kg it is on the heavier side, so only buy this if you are confident you have suitable strength and fitness to use it.
+Speaking of the weight, at 12kg it is on the heavier side, so only buy this if you are confident you have suitable strength and fitness to use it.

-The EBH253L is a powerful line trimmer from Makita that is one of the few 4-stroke models on the market.
+The EBH252U is a powerful petrol powered brush cutter and strimmer from Makita that is one of the few 4-stroke models on the market.
 As the 24.5cc engine is 4-stroke rather than 2-stroke, it produces less noise and emissions, while the engine is going to last much longer due to increased lubrication.

-A 40cm cutting width means it’s suitable to use on wide areas, reducing the time spent trimming, while the ergonomic loop handle provides comfortable and easy operation.
-This is great for tasks that may take longer, such as trimming grass on a larger lawn.
+An ample cutting width means it’s suitable to use on wide areas, reducing the time spent trimming, while the bike handle design provides comfortable and easy operation.
+This is great for tasks that may take longer, such as tackling large overgrown areas.
+As it is a powerful machine weighing over 10kgs make sure you would feel comfortable handling it before considering purchasing.

 COSTWAY Grass Trimmer, 800W